 The study, discussion and teaching of these issues has come to be known as bioethics – a field generally defined as covering the ethical issues raised by medicine and the biomedical sciences.
 These issues are the focus of the Master of Bioethics (MBioeth) course, which is taught by the Centre for Human Bioethics.
 The course aims to provide an interdisciplinary education for health care professionals, teachers in the health care field, and others with a general interest in bioethics.
 It is hoped that those taking the course will develop a deeper understanding of the considerations which should enter into ethically sensitive decisions in this new and complex area.

-Please see also our new brochure on Bioethics at Monash University [coming soon!], and a short video [3 mins] about studying with us.
+Please see also our new brochure on Bioethics at Monash University [coming soon!], and a short video about studying with us [3 mins].
 To learn more about possible graduate destinations, please see details of the Centre’s former and current students.

 You may also like to see the Bioethics area of study page in the 2015 Handbook.